How will I know if my piece is too long?

 Visit Formatting Your Piece in the Template for helpful information about the template.

 Students can submit a single piece or multiple pieces as long as their content does not exceed the maximum page count of five pages.

 Can I submit an excerpt from a larger work?

-Students can also have an introductory paragraph to help orient the reader at the start of their piece.
+Students can also include an introductory paragraph to help orient the reader at the start of their piece.
 This paragraph will count towards the total word/page count.

 If I submit an excerpt from a larger work, does that mean I cannot submit the full piece to other publications?

-Many of our past students have submitted excerpts to emerge and gone on to publish the larger pieces.
+Having your work published in emerge does not preclude you from having the entirety of your manuscript published by a publishing house — in fact, it might help you get noticed!
+Many of our past students have submitted excerpts to emerge and gone on to publish their larger pieces.
 Having these excerpts in emerge did not disallow the full pieces from being published elsewhere.
 For example, the following students submitted excerpts to emerge:

 - Janie Chang: Three Souls (HarperCollins),

 - Renee Saklikar: Poems from The Canada Project (Nightwood Edition, Harbour Publishing), and